yogiraaz/nightwolf-cotribution/java_interview_questions-2.md

 ---
-  We have prepared a set of frequently asked Java interview questions to help Freshers and Experienced Java developers in their preparations for Interview.
+  We have prepared a set of frequently asked Core Java interview questions to help Freshers and Experienced Java developers in their preparations for Interview.

   You will find these questions very helpful in your Java/OOPs interviews.
 Prepare well and All the very best.
 <br>